 Slight variations on the number and position of the circular holes on the top of the shoe, the rectangular holes on the toe of the shoe as well as the design of different shaped rectangles on the sole of the shoe would not convince a reasonable jury, or an ordinary observer with knowledge of the prior art, that the limitations were not inherently disclosed in the '789 patent.
-This conclusion does not change merely because plaintiff slightly changed the ar-
+This conclusion does not change merely because plaintiff slightly changed the arrangement of the textured portions on the top and around the bottom portion of the sides of the shoe.

 - 30. In re Mann, 861 F.2d 1581 (Fed.
 Cir.
-1988). - 31.
-Peters v.
+1988). - Peters v.
 Active Mfg.
 Co., 129 U.S. 530 (1889). - 32.
 The test for anticipation of a utility patent is the mirror image of the literal infringement test.
 But the design patent infringement test bears more than a passing resemblance to the doctrine of equivalents in utility patents.
 What does this do to the symmetry argument?
 Should anticipation in design patents be confined to identical designs?
 Or is it all irrelevant, since obviousness under § 103 will take care of such cases?